 There are two principal types of source, voltage source and current source.
 Sources can be either independent or dependent upon some other source quantities.

 Independent sources: An independent voltage source (AC or DC) maintains a voltage which is not affected by any other quantity.
 Similarly an independent current source maintains a current which is unaffected by any other quantity.
-The usual representation of independent voltage and current source is shown below.
+The usual representation of independent voltage and current source is shown in the tutorial document.

 Superposition Theorem: It states that in an active, linear, bilateral network consisting of active and passive elements with more than one source, the overall response (voltage or current) is equal to the sum of the responses due to each of the sources acting independently.